-It’s been one year since I founded the publishing imprint King’s Men Press.
-My decision to self-publish selected works, an experiment really, blossomed into a larger idea almost overnight.
+It has been one year since I founded the publishing imprint King’s Men Press.
+My decision to independently publish selected works, an experiment really, blossomed into a larger idea almost overnight.
 If I was going down this road, I was going to travel as professionally as possible.

 In May 2012, KMP released a collection of previously published and premiere short fiction called The Lookout and Other Stories.
 This trial run received positive feedback from friends, fellow authors, and best of all, readers I had no connection with beforehand.